The Paradox: Drama Flash Fiction by cam

 I am a drifter, a vagrant, a hobo, a rolling stone.
 Yeah, I like that last one.
 I'm rocking and rolling through town after town.

 I never stay long.
 I come in, get the lay of the land, meet the right people, do my jobs and get out.
 Quite often, it's only a weekend.

-I walk down main street with my backpack swinging from my right shoulder until I find the inevitable establishment with the name Diner written across a plate glass window in black ten inch, block letters.
+I walk down the main street with my backpack swinging from my right shoulder until I find the inevitable establishment with the name Diner written across a plate glass window in ten-inch, block letters.
 It's Saturday morning.
 I open the door and bells jangle my arrival.